mesonbuild/meson/docs/markdown/howtox.md

 ## Set extra compiler and linker flags from the outside (when e.g. building distro packages)

 The behavior is the same as with other build systems, with environment variables during first invocation.
+Do not use these when you need to rebuild the source

 ```console
 $ CFLAGS=-fsomething LDFLAGS=-Wl,--linker-flag meson <options>